topfreegames/khan/loadtest/README.md

 Load Test for Khan API
 ======================

-This application performs a random sequence with a specified amount of operations on a remote Khan API server, with a specified time period between two consecutive operations.
+This application performs a random sequence of a specified amount of operations on a remote Khan API server, with a specified time period between two consecutive operations.
 It also allows multiple goroutines for local concurrency (multiple concurrent random sequences).
 Usage: `../khan loadtest --help`

 # Game parameters
 Khan does not offer a route to get game information, so the membership level for application and the maximum number of members per clan are defined under the key `loadtest.game` within `../config/local.yaml`: